 - (1) The grade of material and the manufacturer"s name or trade mark are to be cast or stamped on all steel castings.
 In addition, the cast number is to be stamped on all steel castings not less than 250 kg in mass.
-The Society's brand indicating satisfactory compliance with the requirements is to be stamped in the vicinity of the foregoing marks. - (2) For steel castings to which the requirements given in note 1 of the Table 2.1.70, the material symbols are specified as RSC - (or RSC - A) and the required tensile strength is to be filled in symbol " - ". (e.g. For carbon steel castings which the required tensile strength is 420 N/mm2, RSC 420) - (3) Where carbon steel castings are intended for welded hull construction specified in Table 2.1,71, "W" is to be suffixed to the marking. (e.g, RSC 420-W)
+The Society's brand indicating satisfactory compliance with the requirements is to be stamped in the vicinity of the foregoing marks. - (2) For steel castings to which the requirements given in note 1 of the Table 2.1.70, the material symbols are specified as RSC (or RSC A) and the required tensile strength is to be filled in symbol " ". (e.g. For carbon steel castings which the required tensile strength is 420 N/mm2, RSC 420)